hrishi-008/MelodyMigrate/README.md

-# iMusic to Spotify Playlist Converter
+# MelodyMigrate - iMusic to Spotify Playlist Converter

 This project allows you to easily transfer playlists from Apple Music to Spotify.
 It uses **Selenium** to scrape song names from an Apple Music playlist and **Spotipy** (a Python client for the Spotify Web API) to search for these songs and create a playlist in Spotify.